Content Map Terms

 • Do not share towels, clothing, sheets or other things that have touched your skin

-• Cover any sores or blisters as much as possible with clothing or bandages
+• Cover sores or blisters as much as possible with clothing or bandages

 • Wear a mask when you are in close contact with others

-• If possible, ask other members of your household, family or friends to look after any pets so you do not spread mpox to animals
+• Ask members of your household, family, or friends to look after pets so you do not spread mpox to animals

-• Dispose masks, bandages, or other contaminated materials in a high quality garbage bag and keep in an animal-proof receptacle to prevent access by pets or wild animals (particularly, rodents)
+• Dispose masks, bandages, or other contaminated materials in a high quality garbage bag.
+Keep the bag in an animal-proof container so pets or wild animals (particularly, rodents) can't get into it

-If mpox is confirmed, public health will contact you to give more instructions.
+If you have mpox, public health will contact you to give more instructions.

 See your healthcare provider or go to your nearest Urgent Primary Care Centre or Emergency Department if you experience the following: